Quinn Hughes: Player profile

 "The kind of defenceman I love playing with is a good-skating, puck-moving defenceman — and that's exactly what they're getting.
 He could be a Norris Trophy defenceman with his offensive instincts.
 He's a great skater; he can skate around anybody.
 And he's a great passer.
 Maybe a Duncan Keith but a better skater."

 — – Dylan Larkin of the Detroit Red Wings on the Canucks drafting Hughes.

 Described as a smooth-skating and mobile player, Hughes says he models his game after NHL defensemen Duncan Keith and Kris Letang.
+Before he was drafted Dan Ninkovich, a performance coach that had known Hughes since he was 13, highlighted his ability to use milliseconds to calculate what to do with the puck to make the best play almost as if he can slow down time.

 After being drafted by the Canucks, general manager Jim Benning cited his dynamic skating and ability to quickly transition the puck as reasons for drafting him, seeing it as ideal for the team.
 Andrew Berkshire of Sportsnet described Hughes as one of the best young defensemen in the NHL.
+At Hughes' first NHL All-Star game, Pacific Division coach and NHL great Wayne Gretzky stated, "That young lad's a defenseman?
+That's better hands than I had."